shuftipro/Android-SDK/verification-without-ocr/README.md

 ```
 Shuftipro instance = Shuftipro.getInstance(clientId: "your-clientId",secretKey: "your-secretKey", async: false);
 ```
-After making an instance, you are required to perform a method call to provide all the necessary parameters first.
-After that, you can select the desired verification services you want to perform e.g. face recognition, address verification, document verification, and optional parameters if you want.
-Any parameter or service you don’t want to perform, please do not mention it in the verification request.
+After making an instance, you are required to perform a method call to first provide all the necessary parameters.
+Then, you can select the desired verification services you want to perform e.g. Face Recognition,Address Verification, Document Verification, and Optional Parameters.
+Please do not mention any parameters or services that are not required by the user.
-Note: You have to provide all the necessary parameters and at least one service parameter in order to run a verification request.
+Note: All necessary parameters and at least one service parameter will need to be provided in order to run a verification request.

 ```
 ShuftiproVerification.RequestBuilder requestBuilder = new ShuftiproVerification.RequestBuilder(reference, country, callback_url, this, verification_mode, new ShuftiVerifyListener() {